5. Serve the download site¶

 conveyor.conf file tells each package to look for updates on

 localhost:8899.
-This is good enough for testing and Conveyor doesn't require a license for localhost projects, so grab your favourite web server and serve that directory.
-We recommend Caddyserver.
-You can just run
+This is good enough for testing and Conveyor doesn't require a license for localhost projects, so we can just serve that directory.
+We recommend using

 caddy file-server --browse --listen :8899 from inside the output directory.